• Skip to Content

 View of Constanza from Puente office window

-While staying in Constanza interns will stay in homestays with families that typically have 1 to 3 children, this provides the interns a friend from the start.
-They almost always become lifelong friends!
-Interns will have their own room (with a lock), a private bathroom (shared by no more than 2 people), cement floor, block house and bars on the windows, access to WiFi, and 24/7 access to water and electricity.
-Interns will not be staying in a loud part of the community where there are bars, convenience stores, or heavy traffic.
-However, stores, hospitals, clinics, etc. will be within a 5 to 10 minute walk if not closer.
-Host families also have access to cars and/or motorcycles.
 Interns will be expected to eat all meals with the family unless the intern has notified the family prior to the meal.
-It is likely interns will eat meals at some point with Puente staff out in the community, but it is encouraged to eat at least 2 meals at home per day.
-Lunch is always at noon sharp and the country breaks from 12-2pm to eat.
+It is likely interns will eat meals at some point with Puente staff out in the community, but it is encouraged to eat at least two meals at home per day.
+Lunch is always at noon sharp and the country breaks from 12 to 2 p.m. to eat.
 Rice, beans, meat, eggs, plantains, yucca, and all types of fruits are staples.
 It is very hard to be vegan/vegetarian in this culture.
-KISI Interns will not stay in the same homestay but will be within a 5 minute walk from each other as well as within walking distance to the internship site.
-On days where interns are out in the field they can travel with the local partner via motorcycle or car.
+KISI interns will likely not stay in the same homestay but will be within a close walk from each other as well as within walking distance to the internship site.
+On days where interns are out in the field, they can travel with the local partner via motorcycle or car.

 • Housing: homestay for eight weeks